rangeengine/Range-Engine-Docs/source/manual/editors/properties/render.rst

-The **System** panel at the Render tab lets the game developer specify options about the system performance regarding to frame discard and restrictions about frame rendering, the key to stop UPBGE, etc.
+The **System** panel at the Render tab lets the game developer specify options about the system performance regarding to frame discard and restrictions about frame rendering, the key to stop RanGE, etc.

 Use Frame Rate
    Respect the frame rate rather than rendering as many frames as possible.
-When unchecked, this will inform Blender to run freely without frame rate restrictions.
+When unchecked, this will inform RanGE to run freely without frame rate restrictions.
    The frame rate is specified at the **Display** panel, also in the **Render** tab.
 For more information about frame rates, see :ref:`Display panel <editors-properties-render-display>`.